fairy-stockfish/variant-nnue-tools/docs/generate_training_data.md

 `count` - the number of training data entries to generate.
 1 entry == 1 position.
 Default: 8000000000 (8B).

 `output_file_name` - the name of the file to output to.
-If the extension is not present or doesn't match the selected training data format the right extension will be appened.
+If the extension is not present or doesn't match the selected training data format the right extension will be appended.
 Default: generated_kifu

 `eval_limit` - evaluations with higher absolute value than this will not be written and will terminate a self-play game.
 Should not exceed 10000 which is VALUE_KNOWN_WIN, but is only hardcapped at mate in 2 (\~30000).
 Default: 3000